Credentials & training

 • Ongoing continuing education + board oversight

-Not just a class: education, supervised practice, testing, and legal accountability.
+This is more than a class: school, supervised work, testing, and legal rules.

 • Often days to months of training (sometimes longer)